6 ways to nail social media marketing for your restaurant or takeaway

 Likes, comments, shares, retweets and other metrics are the currency of the social media world.
 Spend some time going through this data and use it to make decisions on content relevancy and posting schedules.
 There’s a wide range of social media analytics tools available, both paid and free options.
 As you start to discover which social platforms and content types are working best, use that information to guide future strategy.

 Many businesses fall into the routine of putting out posts on social channels and just stopping there, mistakenly thinking that’s the end of the process.
 That’s a missed opportunity as they are not tapping into the full potential social media has to offer.

 You can actually engage with customers on a much deeper level day-to-day by reacting and replying to their comments.
 In some cases you could be answering simple questions about things like opening hours, online ordering or your menu.
 Helping with these things can lead directly to more bookings and orders.
 This also helps to establish a personal connection with your audience.
 Never miss the opportunity to build more positive engagement on social channels.

 You can concentrate primarily on free, organic posts but the results will be less impressive.
 Supplementing your organic activity with some paid social media can be very effective.
 Social media advertising is an easy way to get your name out there and reach new customers.

 Firstly, consider what you are trying to achieve with your ads.
 Are you trying to reach new customers, engage with existing customers, or drive more conversions?
 Make sure to select the appropriate method of advertising to suit what you are trying to achieve.
 For instance, maybe you want to promote a special offer or encourage more downloads of your app.
 Allocating some budget to boost posts and place social ads could be money well spent.

-Patience and persistence will pay off
+Social media marketing for restaurants: patience and persistence will pay off